Content Related Links

-In addition to this model the previous traffic model that was used for the Stage 2 assessment was refined and re-run.
+In addition to this model the previous traffic model that was used for the assessment was refined and re-run.
 The results of this model was also used to measure the economic benefits of the scheme.
 The modelling suggests that through journey time savings and reductions in distances travelled the proposals give a large economic return.

 Key issues investigated by the Environmental Assessment are Policy, Air Quality, Archaeology and Heritage, Ecology and Nature Conservation, Landscape and Visual Impact Assessment, Land Use, Noise, Pedestrians, Cyclists, Equestrians and Community Effects, Vehicle Travellers and Water Quality, Drainage and Flood Defence.
 The Environmental Assessment generally found that, relative to the size of the scheme, there were no major environmental impacts and although there are a number of relatively minor issues many of those can have their impact reduced or removed by suitable mitigation measures.
 The mitigation measures are detailed within the Environmental Statement.

-The Environmental Assessment and Environmental Statement was updated in 2009/10 to take account changes within the Structure Plan as well as changes to the design itself, such as the introduction of the segregated cycling facility.
+The Environmental Assessment and Environmental Statement was updated to take account changes within the Structure Plan as well as changes to the design itself, such as the introduction of the segregated cycling facility.
 The updated Environmental Assessment and Environmental Statement can be seen here:

 The Scottish Transport Appraisal Guidance (STAG) Assessment was used to identify objectives for the proposals to meet, problems that the proposals should solve or reduce and problems that the proposals may create.
 The main themes of investigation are the Environment, Safety, Economy, Integration, Accessibility and Social Inclusion.
 The STAG methodology was used to investigate the previous options as part of a Part 1 STAG assessment and led to the selection of Option 1 as the preferred option.
-A Part 2 STAG assessment was also carried out on the preferred line (Option 1).
+A Part 2 STAG assessment was also carried out on the preferred line.
 This investigated the preferred option in more detail than the Part 1 STAG assessment.
 The STAG report contains an account of the decision making process from the choosing of the preferred line to the decision to progress the preferred line to the planning application process.

 - Roads Design

-Enterprise, Planning and Infrastructure
+Planning and Sustainable Development

 Aberdeen City Council